bebetto1/GitUsage/readme.md

 1. Create branch for task.
    git checkout -b feature-T43255
 2. Commit changes to branch but not push your branch to the remote server.
-3. Rebase your branch to the local main (dev or the main branch for development) git rebase main
+3. Rebase your branch to the remote origin/main (dev or the main branch for development) git rebase origin/main
 4. Switch to the main branch
    git checkout main
 5. Pull the last changes from the server